clux/kubecon2020/kubecon-talk.md

 }
 ```

+or more amusingly, `Event`, with 15 at the root.

+### What can we rely on?
-The core objects really cause a lot of trouble.
-Can't rely on SPEC/STATUS (TODO: gets us into trouble for api later).
+So the core objects really cause a lot of trouble.
+Can't rely on SPEC/STATUS.

-=> if we can't rely on spec/status, what about metadata props?
+If we can't even rely on that..just how much of metadata can we rely on?

 #### Broken: Optional metadata
 screenshot code with the +optional... in pod?
 https://github.com/kubernetes/api/blob/master/core/v1/types.go#L3667-L3686
 ...how? we said we had that guarantee?

-we think this is because `patch` requests that allow sending empty metadata in the body (only acts on spec/status (dep on what you patch), name already inferrable from the url).
+we basically only see this as user input to `patch` requests that allow sending almost completely blank objects (and only spec or status, say). works because name of obj already inferrable from the url.

 so this is one we deliberately disobey.
-because it makes it so awkward to unwrap something that has to be there (except in weird manual stuff you write yourself)
+because it makes it so awkward to unwrap something that has to be there

-but in general, have to obey all optionals...:

 #### Broken: Optional names
+more like that? here's another property that feels mandatory: `metadata.name`
-even though a resource having a name inside a namespace is a fundamental idea
+even though a resource having a name is a fundamental req for a get request:

 metadata.name optional (`generatename` mechanism)
 https://github.com/kubernetes/apimachinery/blob/master/pkg/apis/meta/v1/types.go#L117-L118
 makes sense, but now every clients now have to assume non-null

-it's an easy assumption to make, but it's a prominent example of many
+it's an easy assumption to make, but it's just one prominent example of many
-and it leads you down a very uneasy road having to unwrap every option
+and it leads you down a very uneasy road of not being able to assume anything.

+so in general, we have to write awkward code and unpack optionals -_-

 ### Resource
 Show `Resource`.
 Note basically a copy of data that's in the `Resource` trait + the dynamic property of what namespace it lives in (if it's a namespaced resource).